Idaho anglers will be able to start fishing for Chinook salmon

 Snake River: From the Dug Bar boat ramp upstream to Hells Canyon

-All these waters will remain open until further notice.
+All these waters would remain open until further notice.
 All

 salmon anglers 14 years old and older must have a 2011 Idaho